kawing-ho/kawing-ho.github.io/_posts/2019-03-19-bsides-canberra-2019.md

 ## Tamper Evidence and Locksport

-I remember last year i totally skipped this section, so I dedicated some hours to this event and wasn't disappointed.
+During last year's Bsides i totally skipped this section, so I dedicated some hours to it this time round and wasn't disappointed.

 <br/>
 I learnt how to bypass simple <u>tamper-evident stickers</u> using alcohol-based substances such as **shellite**.
 The theory here is that most substances have a solvent, and when you apply the solvent (using a syringe for precision) the sticker will give way, and you can reapply it afterwards